-If you sent an application for us to review the previous year and would like for us to consider it now, please send us an email at email@example.com requesting that we reconsider your application.
-Also send us any updated information that you would like for us to consider, such as any new letters of recommendation, or updated transcripts or GRE scores.
+If you sent an application for us to review the previous year and would like for us to consider it now, please send us an email at firstname.lastname@example.org requesting that we reconsider your application.
+Also send us any updated information that you would like for us to consider, such as any new letters of recommendation, or updated transcripts.
 We also request that you send us a letter describing what you have been doing this past year that relates to your application to IBS.

 Admission is an ongoing process.
 We begin processing applications in November and begin reviewing them as early as December.
 As positive decisions are made, applicants are notified.
 Applications will continue to be reviewed through March, and those who are not offered admission are notified by mid-April.